renovate-bot/khulnasoft-lab-_-vulx/README.md

 - Kubernetes
 - AWS

-Scanners (what Trivy can find there):
+Scanners (what Vul can find there):

 - OS packages and software dependencies in use (SBOM)
 - Known vulnerabilities (CVEs)